marzie-rasekh/programming-workshops/source/workshops/06_SQL/Relational_Databases.rst

 .. _linux_bash:

 ====================================================
-Workshop 6: An Introduction to Relational Detabases
+An Introduction to Relational Detabases
 ====================================================